Lvnge/sl-float/README.md

 # sl-float - Personal Finance Tracker

 sl-float is a minimalistic and vibrant personal finance tracker designed to help users manage their income and expenses effortlessly.
-The app supports account creation, login functionality, and provides an intuitive interface for tracking finances with insightful summaries and charts.
+The app supports account creation, login functionality, and provides an intuitive interface for tracking finances.

 ---